mishankin/portfolio/README.md

 # portfolio
-build anc coded by Mikhail Andreev
+build and coded by Mikhail Andreev